labmetcalf/mada-rt/README.md

-# Estimating R_t for Covid-19 in Madagascar
+# Estimating R<sub>t</sub> for Covid-19 in Madagascar

-Here we estimate the time varying effective reproductive number of R_t for Covid-19 in Madagascar.
+Here we estimate the time varying effective reproductive number of R<sub>t</sub> for Covid-19 in Madagascar.

 ## Methods